 Peyronie’s Disease can be as a result of genetics (family history), or due to an injury to the penis.

 The condition is most common in middle-aged men.
 Peyronie’s disease affects around 3% of men aged between 30-60 years old.

 ALSO KNOWN AS:

-Peyronie’s Disease can be treated with surgery or injections.
+Peyronie’s Disease can be treated with surgery.
 Surgery may be offered as an option for men who do not responds to conservative or medical therapy and are having difficulty with sexual intercourse.